Author Giselle Minoli

 Inaugural poet, Richard Blanco

 0 degrees and another glorious sunrise, which began with deep orange-red, turned redder, faded to rose-pink, then pale yellow and lifted soon enough to a white light.
-Your sun, wherever you are, has been or will be the same, but will announce its arrival differently, as it will its departure at the end of our individual and collective day.
+Your sun, wherever you are, has been or will be the same, but… Read the full article

 Morning